drakesong/data_structures/README.md

   * EightPuzzle provides an application of search algorithms with sliding puzzles.
 Several starting puzzles are in there, including an impossible puzzle.
 For all but the last, running main() should cause the goal board to be printed out at the end.
 If you are interested in solving 8-puzzle, consider doing the challenge question below.

-4. (0 points challenge question) Implement UniformCostSearchWithPath in SearchAlgorithms.
-Instead of returning a NodeList of all Nodes visited, this method returns the path from the start node to the end node.
-For the example graph above, this function should return the list Z, X, Y, V, U, S.